LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

 const { Application, genesisBlockDevnet, configDevnet } = require('lisk-sdk'); // require application class, the default genesis block and the default config for the application

 configDevnet.app.label = 'helloWorld-blockchain-app'; // change the label of the app
-//configDevnet.components.storage.user = '<username>'; // In case you gave a different user than 'lisk' access to the database lisk_dev, you need to update the username in the config configDevnet.components.storage.password = '<password>'; // replace the <password> with the password for your database user
+//configDevnet.components.storage.user = '<username>'; // If you gave a different user than 'lisk' access to the database lisk_dev, you need to update the username in the config configDevnet.components.storage.password = '<password>'; // replace the <password> with the password for your database user

 const app = new Application(genesisBlockDevnet, configDevnet); // create the application instance